 Japanese law recognizes two main types of sexual harassment:

 When sexual conduct or relationships are tied to employment outcomes — for example, "if you go on a date with me, I'll give you a promotion", or "if you reject my advances, I'll fire you".
-This is the most clearly illegal form and is often a basis for criminal charges as well.
+This is the most clearly illegal form under labor law.
+Criminal charges are possible in serious cases (for example, if there is physical assault, forcible indecent acts, threats, or coercion), but not every case automatically becomes a criminal matter; civil and administrative remedies are the usual route.

 When sexual conduct creates a hostile work environment — including unwanted touching, sexual jokes or comments, displaying sexual images, repeated invitations after refusal.
 This does not require explicit job consequences to be illegal.